 Of course, there are other solutions that might exist based on your specific situation.
 You should contact professionals in this area to discuss your options including attorneys, realtors, accountants, and tax advisors.

-Contact us at Hallier Lawrence for more information on how we can help you with the best options for your divorce.
+Contact us at Hallier Stearns PLC for more information on how we can help you with the best options for your divorce.